contrastsecurity/developer.contrastsecurity.com/docs/learn-devsec/index.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 ---

-# Learn Security
+# Learn DevSec

 Security is a vast large topic across many disciplines.
 The best way to learn about security is to focus on things relevant to what you are working on and learn security in context.